JakobKallin/RPG-Ambience/README.md

 ## Effects

 Effects are a variation of scenes that allow you to add ambience into a scene that is already playing.
 An effect plays alongside any currently playing scene: its audio plays simultaneously with the scene's audio while its visuals display on top of the scene's visuals.
-In addition, an effects plays its audio only once instead of looping.
+In addition, an effect plays its audio only once instead of looping.

 To create an effect, define a scene as usual and then set its `type` property to `effect`.
 The effect can then be started just like other scenes.